dsl-logo

 How do I get car loan pre-approval?

-• Check you meet the eligibility criteria (you’re over 18, an Australian citizen or permanent resident, have a regular income).
+Generally you must be over 18 years old, an Australian citizen or permanent resident, have a regular income.

-• Make an application with the lender (you’ll be asked to prove your identity and provide information about your finances).
+You’ll be asked to prove your identity and provide information about your finances.

-• Provide any supporting documents you’re asked for (if you're not able to provide the standard documents, like payslips, you could consider a low doc car loan).
+Like payslips and banks statements.
+If you're not able to provide the standard documents, l, you could consider a low doc car loan.

-• Wait to find out if your application is pre-approved (this can be the same day in many cases).
+Then, all that's left to do is wait to find out if your application is pre-approved.
+This can be the same day in many cases.

 What happens after you get car loan pre-approval?